This is the most in-depth AdvertSuite review you’ll find anywhere online.

 This upgrade offers the ability to create your own custom version of AdvertSuite on your own domain name and with your own logo on it.
 You can then sell this version of AdvertSuite to other people and basically earn money on AdvertSuite.

-The $497 reseller package includes 20 licenses that you can resell to others.
+The $197 reseller package includes 20 licenses that you can resell to others like an agency (want to learn more about the best digital marketing agencies?)

 My (ethical) problem with this is that you resell a very affordable product at a higher price to others, only because they don’t know they can buy it cheaper.
 To me that doesn’t feel right.
 Of course this doesn’t apply when a reseller adds additional value.

-Needless to say, I haven't bought this upgrade.
+Needless to say, I haven’t bought this upgrade, but you do you.

 In this in-depth AdvertSuite review I’ve written down almost everything I know about the software.
 I think it’s an honest review highlighting the features, use-case examples and dissecting the purchase process (so you know the final price upfront).